 Crumble the topping over the apples and bake at 350 for 45 minutes or until the the topping has browned and the apple filling is bubbling.

-This Paleo Maple Pecan Apple Crisp has quickly become one of our favorite fall recipes.
+This Paleo Maple Pecan Apple Crisp has become one of our favorite fall recipes.
 And that says a lot considering that it’s not even made with pumpkin!

 In fact, I have a pumpkin sitting around that has my daughter questioning what I’ll make with it every day.

 It’s so funny (and cool) that my kids see pumpkins and think about cooking with them.
-I don’t think I knew you could cook with a pumpkin until last year.
-Slight exaggeration, but not by much!

 Paleo Maple Pecan Apple Crisp {Vegan}